parapet-io/parapet/README.md

 =====================================================
 ```

 `EventDeliveryException` indicates that system failed to deliver an event.
+Handling such types of errors may be useful for runtime analysis, e.g. a sender process might consider to lower event send rate or even stop sending events to let a target process to finish processing pending events.
+It's worth noting that you should avoid any long running computations when processing `Failure` events because it could lead to cascade failures.

 ## Configuration